 The Western University SunStang Solar Car Project is a student-run mega project in which students design and build a solar powered car to partake in international solar races.
 The team welcomes undergraduate and graduate students from all faculties and currently consists of members from multiple disciplines including Engineering and Business.
 Since its founding in 1991, SunStang has competed in 8 international competitions - our greatest accomplishment finishing 2nd in North America at the 1996 World Solar Challenge.
 SunStang creates opportunities for members to not only learn about developing solar technologies, but to apply these acquired skills to future projects.
-In July 2017, the solar car created by the Western University team will be returning to Austin, TX for the Formula Sun Grand Prix.
+In July 2017, the solar car created by the Western University team returned to Austin, TX for the Formula Sun Grand Prix.

 What We've Achieved